andradhandra/andradhandra/README.md

 * I like developing with Flutter and mobile development 📲

-* Currently learning anything about machine learning
+* Currently learning anything about machine learning and AI

 * Please reach me at [twitter](https://twitter.com/andradhandra) or [instagram](https://www.instagram.com/andradhandra/) !